Tenant Satisfaction Measures - Quarterly update

 (Asked to customers who say they have made a complaint during the last 12 months)

-The satisfaction scores for how bpha handles complaints are not where we want them to be, for either our rental or home ownership customers.
-It is disappointing to see the home ownership score drop again since the end of June.
+Satisfaction scores for how bpha handles complaints are still not where we want them to be, for either our rental or home ownership customers.
+It is disappointing to see the home ownership score drop again since the end of September.

 Responsible neighbourhood management